Jakeeeeeeeee/CodeTest-Codility/README.md

 # This is the code test/ solution of TodoList with React from codility

 - Class Components
-- code in one page
+- code in one component

 ### `yarn start`